2024 United States Senate election in Minnesota

 The 2024 United States Senate election in Minnesota was held on November 5, 2024, to elect a member of the United States Senate to represent the state of Minnesota.
 Democratic incumbent Amy Klobuchar won a fourth term in office, defeating Republican former basketball player Royce White by a 15.7% margin.
 Primary elections took place on August 13, 2024.
+Despite Klobuchar’s comfortable margin of victory, the race marked the weakest performance of her Senate career.

 Background

 Minnesota is considered to be a slightly to moderately blue state at the federal level.
 In the 2020 presidential election, Joe Biden carried Minnesota by about seven percentage points.
 Democrats control both U.S. Senate seats, all statewide executive offices, and both state legislative chambers.

 Klobuchar was first elected in 2006, defeating former U.S. Representative Mark Kennedy.
 She won re-election in 2012 and 2018 by large margins.

 This race was considered to be clearly favoring Klobuchar, as she had won all three of her previous Senate elections by more than 20 points and typically over-performs other down-ballot candidates.